 - Obtain a syllabus for the course from your previous institution.

-- Make an appointment with the Transfer Credit Coordinator in the Advisement and Transition Office by calling 607-753-4726.
+- Make an appointment with the Transfer Credit Evaluator in the Advisement and Transition Office by calling 607-753-4726.

-- The Transfer Credit Coordinator will follow-up with you regarding the department's decision.
+- The Transfer Credit Evaluator will follow-up with you regarding the department's decision.

 If your appeal is denied:

 - You can request that the decision of the department chair be forwarded to the Provost and Vice President of Academic Affairs.
-To do so, contact the Transfer Credit Coordinator.
+To do so, contact Advisement and Transition.
 The Provost's decision constitutes the final campus decision.

-- Students who transferred to SUNY Cortland from SUNY campuses in associate degree programs may appeal the final campus decision to the Provost and Vice Chancellor for Academic Affairs at SUNY System Administration.
+- Students who transferred to SUNY Cortland from SUNY campuses in associate degree programs may appeal the final campus decision to the Provost at SUNY System Administration.
 For more information on this process, visit the SUNY Transfer Appeal website.